Comeback Heat do it again, rally past Celtics for 2-0 lead

 Duncan Robinson scored 18 points, Jimmy Butler had 14, Jae Crowder 12 and Tyler Herro 11.
 The Heat were down by 17 in the second quarter and trailed by 13 at halftime.

 They had been 0-21 in playoff games when trailing by at least that many at intermission.
-They’re 1-21 now, and two wins away from their first NBA Finals since 2014.
+They’re 1-21 now, and two wins away from their first NBA Finals since 2014 — and the team said the 17-point comeback matched the biggest in Heat postseason history.

 “We like to make it hard on ourselves,” Butler said.
 “We like being down double-digits and being the comeback kids.”